therealswa/iiSU-themed-widgets/README.md

-### A clock, calendar and weather widget.
+### Clock, calendar and weather widgets

-The clock and calendar work out of the box, the weather one needs to be edited:
+The clock and calendar variants work out of the box, the weather one needs to be edited:

 1) Open the weather HTML file, scroll down to where it says: EDIT THIS
 2) Change the values for LAT and LON according to where you want the forecast for.